prasshantg/CarND-Capstone/Reflection.md

 This node was implemented by Udacity.
 It loads a CSV file that contains all the waypoints along the track and publishes them to the topic /base_waypoints.
 The CSV can easily be swapped out based on the test location (simulator vs real world).

 #### 2.2 Waypoint Updater Node:
 The bulk of the path planning happens within this node.
-This node subscribes to three topics to get the entire list of waypoints, the vehicle’s current position, and the state of upcoming traffic lights.
-Once we receive the list of waypoints, we store this result and ignore any future messages as the list of waypoints won’t change.
-This node publishes a list of waypoints to follow - each waypoint contains a position on the map and a target velocity.
+This node subscribes to three topics to get the entire list of waypoints, the vehicle’s current position, and the waypoint for upcoming red traffic lights.
+Once we receive the list of waypoints, we store this result.
+This node publishes a list of waypoints to follow - each waypoint contains position on the map and a target velocity.

+Waypoint updater publishes path to follow on 3 instances
+* When current position message is received
+* When traffic waypoint message is received
+* And in loop with frequency of 30Hz

+This is to make sure that it is updating velocity and publishing path when important events are received and also at regular interval.

+It is also responsible to update velocity of waypoints in published path.
+It checks for waypoint of upcoming red traffic light and depending on it updates velocity everytime it is publishing the path.

+Approach for deciding velocity
+* Calculate distance to red traffic light waypoint from current position
+* Calculate deacceleration required to reduce velocity to 0 from current linear velocity in that distance.
+We subtract 5m from actual calculated distance to add safety margin for any delays.
+* Update velocity of all waypoints in current path going to be published

+When to accelerate if traffic light is green?
+* This was challenging as the duration of green light is very short which caused traffic light violation many times
+* We decided to accelerate only when car is at stop line and traffic light is green.
+So car will not accelerate even if it notices green light but it is not at stop line.

+New functions in waypoint_update.py:
+* closest_waypoint
+   * Get closest waypoint from current position
+* update_velocity
+   * Update velocity depending on position of upcoming red traffic light

 ### 3. Control Subsystem:
 This subsystem publishes control commands for the vehicle’s steering, throttle, and brakes based on a list of waypoints to follow.